Tanu-N-Prabhu/Python/Data Analysis/Level 0/README.md

-# Level 0: Foundation - Understand the Basics
+# Level 0: Foundation

+_Understand the Basics_

 ## Goal
-Build core programming and math skills needed for data analysis.
+Develop core programming and mathematical skills necessary for data analysis.
 This level lays the groundwork for future projects by helping you become confident with Python, basic statistics, and version control using Git and GitHub.

 ---